jitsuCM/KemonoDownloader/README.md

 ## Screenshots

-Here are previews of the main tabs in Kemono Downloader:
+Here are previews of the main tabs and features in Kemono Downloader:

 <table align="center">
   <tr>